qingzhong066/qingzhong.github.io/index.md

 *Boston, MA*
 *Oct 2024 – present*

-- Contribute to and support social events aimed at empowering female graduate students in science and engineering disciplines.
+- Contribute to social events aimed at empowering female graduate students in science and engineering disciplines.
 - Actively participate in initiatives fostering a diverse and inclusive community within STEM fields.

 &nbsp;